mpcastro695/ProtBERT-CoreML/README.md

 5. Convert the trace with Core ML Tools and save it to disk as a Core ML model package `ProtBERT.mlpackage`

-5. Load the Core ML model and verify that its prediction matches the original PyTorch model
+5. Load the Core ML model and verify that its prediction matches with the original PyTorch model

 ## Inference
 Now you can incorporate the model package, tokenizer and vocab files (`ProtBERT.mlpackage`, `ProtTokenizer.swift`, `vocab.txt`) into your project.
 Xcode will automatically generate a class for your model package.
 The tokenizer has a vocab size of 30: 25 AAs -of which, U,Z,O, and B are mapped to X- and 5 model tokens.
 The tokenizer expects as input up to 510 uppercased, single-letter AA IDs.
 To extract features from a sequence: